Fiber Q & A

-Q: I assume the foam core remains in the frame after construction.
+Q: I assume that the foam core remains in the frame after construction.
 Does this increase the weight of the frame substantially?

 A: Correct: the foam core is captured inside the frame as it is built.
 The foam does add weight, but I don't know how much.
-I didn't weigh it before I began adding carbon, but I'd guess the core might be less than a pound or so.
+I didn't weigh it before I began adding carbon, but I'd guess that the core might be less than a pound or so.
 The foam's density is about 2 pounds per cubic foot.
 I used Styrofoam for part of the frame, and melted it after cure in order to route the internal cables.
 Some came out, but the frame still got heavier by 10 grams!
 Maybe some of the acetone was still in the frame when I weighed it.

-Q: I've read almost every web-site on carbon lay-up but have no hands on experience.
+Q: I've read almost every Web site on carbon lay-up but have no hands-on experience.
 I desperately wish to build my own frame but do not weld; this seems to be an alternative.